Zenitugo/microservice-app-CD/documentation.md

 - ArgoCD for deploy application on AWS Elastic Kubernetes Service
 - Prometheus for monitoring cluster
 - Grafana for visualizing metrics gotten with prometheus
-- EFK which stands for ElasticSearch Fluentd & Kibana for logging
+- ELK which stands for ElasticSearch Logstash & Kibana for logging

 # GITHUB ACTIONS
-Github actions was used to create S3 bucket, DynamoDB table, Kubenetes cluster in AWS and install ArgoCD in the cluster
+Github actions was used to create S3 bucket, DynamoDB table, Kubenetes cluster in AWS and install ArgoCD, ArgoCD Notifications, Nginx-Ingress controller and Cert Manager in the cluster.

 ## TERRAFORM-S3-DB
 This directory hold the terraform resources used to create an s3 bucket and a dynamodb table.